picasso250/day-video/README.md

 Important
 -------------

-I will cost large disk space, about 0.5G per hour.
+It cost disk space, about 0.5G per hour.

 How to use
 -------------